-Sara Sharif: Adults sought over 10-year-old's death returning to UK
+Sara Sharif: Relatives sought over death return to UK from Pakistan

 They also claimed members of their family had been harassed, and that they were willing to co-operate with the UK authorities.

 Mr Sharif did not speak in the video, while Ms Batool read from a notebook.
-It was their first public comments since Sara's death.
+It was the first time they had publicly commented since Sara's death.

-In response, Jhelum police chief Mehmood Bajwa told the BBC the allegations of harassment and torture of family members were false.
+The five children who travelled with the three adults to Pakistan were found by police at the home of Mr Sharif's father on Monday.

-He said if the family had any fears from the police they could go to court to seek protection.
+Muhammad Sharif, Sara's grandfather, told the BBC the children had been staying at his house in Jhelum since their arrival on 10 August.